-Video Tour Diaries are an on-going guest column series from Bandsintown artists currently on tour.
-This entry is from acoustic trio Song Preservation Society and folk band He’s My Brother, She’s My Sister.
+Tour Diaries are an on-going guest column series from Bandsintown artists currently on tour.
+This entry is from pop/R&B group Manchester, England’s Rixton, in which they recall some memorable tour dates.

 From major festivals to hometown shows, gig life can be a wild ride.
 One night you may be second guessing yourself until your crowd fills out, the next you may get a jolt of confidence from seeing family members in the front row.
 In these cases, Rixton’s been on both sides of the coin.
 Read more below from the boys’ perspective on their tour highlights thus far.

 We’ve started our first bunch of tour dates in the UK including a few festivals, one of which was Wireless festival.
 Now, for me this was a huge, huge deal as Wireless has been a dream for a long time.
 It has always been a perfect mix of urban and pop rock, which I’m a huge fan of, so to have that opportunity to play was crazy.
 We arrive and go to our dressing room, and we set up and head towards the stage.
 As we’re waiting to play, the tent is empty!
 So we’re a bit worried and a little bit disheartened.
 But then as we step out, the tent becomes packed, people are running in and the place becomes full!
 The next thing we know, we’re playing our set and people are loving it!
 We get to the last song, which is the single—“Me and My Broken Heart” and the place erupts.
 People are singing every word.
 This, for me, is just unreal.
 Every day it grows and grows—being on tour and interacting and seeing the people sing your song back is the best feeling ever.
 You can’t beat it!